bloodfeast/merge_blocker_serverless/readme.md

 # GitHub Deployment Blocking Tool
-This tool is a serverless function written in Rust, designed to be deployed to AWS Lambda, that automatically blocks and unblocks merge requests to a GitHub repository during deployment.
+This tool is a serverless function written in Rust, which automatically blocks and unblocks merge requests to a GitHub repository during deployment based on specific Slack commands.
+The function is designed to be triggered by Slack events.

 ## Setup
 To set up the function, you will need to: